Colorado-OS/Grasshopper/README.md

 ### ETHDenver 2021  - ColoradoJam - Public Infrastructure
 Grasshopper is a minimalist interface to mint & exchange digital signatures or attestations.

-Signatures & metadata can be (in theory) linked to self sovereign identities, pinned to IPFS (maybe Ceramic?), broadcast to Web3, or pushed to an API.
+Signatures & metadata could be linked to self sovereign identities, pinned to IPFS (maybe Ceramic?), broadcast to Web3, or pushed to an API.

 For the ColoradoJam proof of concept we aim to show how Grasshopper can be used to license a new business, state parks pass, hunting or fishing license, or to mint a digitally signed gaming license that powers not-for-profit game of chance on Ethereum.